 Having access to those skills is important.
-As noted in the CFO Centre’s e-book, How a CFO Centre top level part-time CFO can transform your business, a CFO brings enormous practical financial and strategic skills and knowledge to your company.
+A CFO brings enormous practical financial and strategic skills and knowledge to your company.

 A report by the International Federation of Accountants quotes James Riley, Group Finance Director and Executive Director, Jardine Matheson Holdings Ltd.:

 A good CFO should be at the elbow of the CEO, ready to support and challenge them in leading the business.
 The CFO should, above all, be a good communicator — to the board on the performance of the business and the issues it is facing; to his/her peers in getting across key information and concepts to facilitate discussion and decision making; and to subordinates so that they are both efficient and motivated.

 In this post, you’ll learn about the difference between a controller and a CFO, and why it may be time you made the change – and how you can do that without putting an undue cost burden on your company.